 Many people, especially teens in high school and college, mistakenly believe abusing prescription and/or OTCs can be a “safe” way to get high, cope with stress or perform better at school or sports because medicines are FDA-approved and prescribed by healthcare providers.

 From prescription drugs and over-the-counter medications to street drugs and alcohol, virtually any drug can be abused.
 While illicit drugs like heroin and cocaine are abused any time they are used, prescription drugs are abused whenever they are used in a manner other than intended, or by someone other than to whom they were prescribed.drugabuse.gov

 So, what’s the concern?
 Is inappropriately taking a medicine the same as drug abuse?

 “Misuse” of a prescription drug is taking it to treat a medical condition but not as directed by a healthcare provider or according to the directions on the packaging.

 Why?
 If you’re taking someone else’s medication, a doctor isn’t able to examine you and select a medicine and dose for your specific needs.
 And, because medicines affect everyone differently, it’s possible that a medicine that works for your friend can trigger an adverse reaction in you that you weren’t aware you should be on the lookout for.
 For example, combining some stimulants like ADHD medications with over-the-counter cold medication can cause dangerously high blood pressure or irregular heartbeat.
 Combining certain medicines with alcohol can also be very dangerous.
-For example, both prescription pain relievers and alcohol slow breathing.
-Taking too much of these together at the same time can cause someone to literally stop breathing.
+For instance, both prescription pain relievers and alcohol slow breathing.
+Taking too much of these together at the same time can cause someone to stop breathing.